neelsmith/latin101/docs/syllabus/cbl/index.md

 # Community-based learning

 Community-based learning (CBL) is an essential part of our course.
-We are privileged to be be able to study Greek together in our MWF class meetings.
-In your CBL work, you will share some of that experience with others.
-Community-based learning helps us to understand our language study in a broader context.
-The active engagement it requires also will improve your development of the language skills required for your study of Greek.
+In this part of the course, you will work under the supervision of a mentor with elementary and middle schoolers in Worcester and Marlborough on collaborative projects about the texts we are reading.
+(Note that we have already developed a curriculum you can use in this work).

-Your CBL work will include a weekly CBL section meeting on campus, and a small-group project that will include work in the community.
+Off-campus work will begin after fall break.
+For seven weeks, you should anticipate spending roughly two hours per week (including travel) on the CBL part of your course.
+We have included that time in our course plans as part of the 8-10 hours weekly  that Holy Cross expects students to devote to work outside of our 150 minutes of meeting time.

-In the fall semester of 2022, our community partner will be the Worcester Art Museum.
+Scheduling for off-campus work will be coordinated in conjunction with the CBL office.